Our Net-Zero Commitment

-We have committed to achieve net-zero greenhouse gas emissions by 2040 throughout our global operations and in partnership with our producers, suppliers and customers.
+Our ambition is to achieve net-zero greenhouse gas emissions by 2040 across our global operations and diverse supply chain including agricultural producer partners, suppliers and customers.

 Five Initial Steps to Reach Net Zero